 “Restaurant/recreation means:

 (1) Any public place kept, used, maintained, advertised and held out to the public as a place where meals are served having a complete menu service at least during the hours of 5:00 to 9:00 p.m. each day the premises are open to the public.
-A dining area of not less than 1,200 square feet must be maintained as separate and apart from the kitchen and bar area.
+A dining area must be maintained as separate and apart from the kitchen and bar area.
 The kitchen shall contain at a minimum the following facilities:

 a.
 A utility service sink.